Giancarlo Stanton Preview, Player Props: Yankees vs. Royals

-The New York Yankees and Giancarlo Stanton (.263 slugging percentage over his past 10 games, including one homer), battle starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+Giancarlo Stanton -- with an on-base percentage of .214 in his past 10 games, 61 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Kansas City Royals, with Steven Cruz on the mound, on September 30 at 7:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.

 Sportsbook Promo Codes